-Our risk mitigation efforts during 2017 included the following:
+Our risk mitigation efforts in 2018 included the following:

 - Contacting direct suppliers that did not respond or whose responses were identified as incomplete, inconsistent or inaccurate in order to obtain complete and accurate required information, sometimes requiring multiple telephone and/or email contacts to further the data collection process. - Establishing a Conflict Minerals team headed by the CFO to assess identified risks and to determine follow up actions.
-We report the findings of the supply chain risk assessment to our senior management.
+We report the findings of the supply chain risk assessment to our senior management when an issue is identified.